Saipan to San Diego: Global Patient Services in action

 Many Medicare beneficiaries need glasses and hearing aids, but Medicare typically won't cover these services.
 That's why Medicare Advantage plans — all-in-one alternatives to traditional Medicare — are worth considering.

-Medicare and Medicare Advantage plans cover the same medical services, but certain Medicare Advantage plans provide extra benefits like vision or hearing for as little as $0 in addition to Part B and any other plan premiums.
+Medicare and Medicare Advantage plans cover the same medical services, but certain Medicare Advantage plans provide extra benefits, such as vision or hearing, for as little as $0 in addition to Part B and any other plan premiums.

 Consider these seven common health care needs that are covered by some Medicare Advantage plans and not by traditional Medicare: